KaiPrince/RippedWebServer/README.md

 - [ ] create clipboard microservice
 - [ ] one-time password for protected files "HKDTA"
 - [ ] hash file path in sharing token and compare to request url
+- [ ] Fix confusion of file_name and filename in server create view
+- [ ] Prevent overwrite of duplicated file
+- [ ] Add share token for viewing file details
+- [ ] Show "you are being granted temporary access" message when using share token